SkylineCommunications/dataminer-docs-connectors/connector/doc/Arista_eOS_Manager.md

 ### Communication Settings

-In the **Communication Manager** it is possible to adjust how the data is retrieved.
+On the  **Communication Manager** page it is possible to adjust how the data is retrieved.
 If it is possible to retrieve the data from different connections it can be configured on the **Type** parameter (e.g. GNMI, HTTP,...).

-When using GNMI it is possible to switch to Subscribe as a **Method**.
-When using an **Interval** of 0 or On Change the device will push the value of a parameter when it changes.
-When provided it will report back in the given interval.
+When using GNMI it is possible to choose to "Subscribe" or to "poll" the data, this can be changed on the **Method** parameter.
+For "Subscribe" it is possible to configure an **Interval** of 0 or On Change, this will push the data when it changes to the connecter.
+For other values it will send the data every configured interval.

 Right clicking on the table will provide you with the options to:

 - **Add Subscription** provide a user friendly **Description**, **Commands** (e.g. interfaces/interface/state/admin-status) and a interval.
 - **Delete Subscription** this will delete the selected **Custom Subsription**.